Enjoy a budget-friendly night out with this list of 50 free things to do in Tampa Bay!

 6. History Bike Tampa bi-monthly tours

-*Note: The January 2021 ride has been canceled.
-Rides are currently limited to 40 people and pre-registration is required.
+*Note: Rides are currently limited to 80 people, with 50 spots available for pre-registration and 30 available as walkups.
 Check History Bike Tampa’s Facebook page for details on upcoming rides.

 Every other month, join History Bike Tampa for a themed community bike tour that will teach you a little slice of Tampa history.
 Past themes include historic cemeteries, secret societies, love stories and more.
 Rides typically last about 2 hours and are on a first come, first served basis.
 The fun kicks off at Kahwa Coffee in downtown Tampa on select Saturdays at 9:30am.
 While the rides are free, there is a suggested donation of $5/person if you can swing it!